SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Introduction

 \section{Introduction}

-This article tackles the problem of fitting a discrete set of observed European option bid-ask prices efficiently and develops a \textit{non-parametric, strictly arbitrage-free, smooth surface} representation of option prices to model prices for a full continuous range of strikes and maturities beyond the observed market quotes.
-We also present a version of our model which requires only positivity of the input parameters, making our model the first known smooth strictly arbitrage-free model whose parameters are subject to only trivial constraints.
-As long as bid/ask spreads of option prices are not zero, we can always find a version of our model which fits the market.\\
+This article tackles the problem of fitting a discrete set of observed European option bid-ask prices efficiently and develops a \textit{smooth, strictly arbitrage-free, non-parametric surface} representation of option prices to model prices for a full continuous range of strikes and maturities beyond the observed market quotes.
+As long as bid/ask spreads of option prices are not zero, and if the market is free of arbitrage, we can always find a version of our model which fits the market.
+We also present a version of our model which requires only positivity of the input parameters, making our model the first known smooth strictly arbitrage-free model whose parameters are subject to only trivial constraints. \\

 Figure~\ref{fig:initialexample} makes the strength of the calibration immediately apparent.
-In a way, these plots speak more than a 1000~words: Across the full range of strikes and maturities shown, the model curves closely track the observed S\&P\,500 option data, with deviations that are difficult to discern at the scale of the plots and no evident systematic bias in any particular region of the surface.
+In a way, these plots speak more than a thousand words: Across the full range of strikes and maturities shown, the model curves closely track the observed S\&P\,500 option data, with deviations that are difficult to discern at the scale of the plots and no evident systematic bias in any particular region of the surface.
 Notably, this high-quality fit is achieved with negligible runtime—solving a single global linear program over the full cross-section of options across all expiries completes essentially instantaneously.

 \textsl{The data used for illustration in this article are end of day option data sourced from Option Metrics IvyDB.\footnote{\url{https://optionmetrics.com/}}.
 We selected OTM options with at least 100 lots are traded on the day.
 We also exclude strikes of options whose $\mathrm{Vega}/\sqrt{T}$ is less than 0.1\%.
-Past this, we also only consider expiries with 20 active options.
-We will publish the data pipeline for this project alongside the code for the model and the notebooks used to generate all graphs in this article.}
+Past this, we also only consider expiries with 20~active options. }

-A convenient feature of our model is that it strictly arbitrage-free and does not require any of the compromises in fit and arbitrage that other currently available approaches rely on: such as Lagrange multipliers, penalties, or reliance on ``observations in experiments".
+A convenient feature of our model is that it is strictly arbitrage-free and does not require any of the compromises between fitting and avoiding arbitrage that other currently available approaches rely on: such as Lagrange multipliers, penalties, or reliance on ``observations in experiments''.
 Moreover, its implementation is simple and fast enough to be used in high speed trading environments or as part of machine learning models trained using gradient descent or other heavy numerical methods.